-Summer session courses are offered at the Lacey campus by all of the University's colleges and schools in terms of varying length from the first week after graduation through the first week of August.
+Summer session courses offered at the Lacey campus will vary in length and beginning and end dates.
+Please see the Academic Calendar for specific session dates.
 The curriculum, which complements that of the regular academic year, provides opportunities to make up academic deficiencies, accelerate progress toward graduation, and undertake a variety of personally enriching learning experiences.
 Students from any institution may apply, provided they meet the prerequisite and program participation requirements for the courses in which they wish to enroll.
 Those not matriculated at Saint Martin's University should contact their home institution about transferability of the credits.

-A weeklong Spiritual Life Institute is sponsored by the Religious Studies Department each June.
+A week long Spiritual Life Institute is sponsored by the Religious Studies Department each June.
 Visiting theologians join professionals from the local community, members of Saint Martin's Abbey and the University faculty to discuss theological questions, contemporary issues and their deeper meanings in our lives.
 Participation is open to all.
 The Institute may be taken for credit as RLS 494; Saint Martin's students may use it to fulfill the General Education requirement in religious studies.
 Saint Martin's University invites those who are seeking continuing education credit to attend the Spiritual Life Institute for their own personal enrichment and spiritual growth.
 Participants are required to attend all lectures and presentation in order to receive their certificate of continuing education.